Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Index theorem in general relativistic Yang--Mills theory

 The equation of motion for ${\bm{\hat\psi}}$ is provided owing to a variational operation on $\I_\YM$ with respect to $\hat\AAA_{\SU}$.
-The Bianchi identities (\ref{dfdhf}) and equations of motion (\ref{dfdf}) are generally independent to each other.
-The equation of motion for the spinor section has an expression using tensor coefficients such that:
+The Bianchi identities (\ref{dfdhf}) and equations of motion (\ref{dfdf}) are generally independent from one another.
+The equation of motion for the spinor section in the $\theta$-metric space has an expression using tensor coefficients such that:

 where

 We note that both $\hat\FFF^{~}_\SU$ and $\VVV_\bullet$ are defined using the Levi-Civita tensor; thus, it can be factored out after rearranging indices.
 Therefore, the equation of motion for the spinor section is provided with the connection and curvature of the spinor-gauge bundle.